Agricultural and Biorenewable Systems Management, B.S.

 Program Description

-The BioRenewable Systems Major is an applied major that intertwines the study of engineering technology, natural resources, and agriculture with fundamentals of business, entrepreneurship, and management.
-Administered through the Department of Agricultural and Biological Engineering, the BioRenewable Systems (BRS) program uniquely prepares students to solve 21st century problems and attain careers in both traditional sectors and those relating to the emerging bioeconomy.
-Students in this program will secure: (1) knowledge of fundamental sciences related to resources, processes, and products in biorenewable systems; (2) communication and managerial skills relevant to careers in product development, technology, sales, marketing and management; and (3) the ability to apply systems analysis skills, positioning them for effective problem solving and leadership in the agricultural and bioproducts industries.
+The Agricultural and Biorenewable Systems Management Major is an applied major that intertwines the study of engineering technology, natural resources, and agriculture with fundamentals of sustainability, business, operations, and management.
+Administered through the Department of Agricultural and Biological Engineering, the Agricultural and Biorenewable Systems Management (ABSM) program uniquely prepares students to solve 21st century problems and attain careers relating to the emerging circular bioeconomy.
+Students in this program will secure: (1) knowledge of fundamental and applied sciences related to resources, processes, and products in ag and biorenewable systems; (2) communication and managerial skills relevant to careers in product development, technology, sales, marketing and management; and (3) the ability to apply systems analysis skills, positioning them for effective problem solving and leadership in the agricultural and bioproducts industries.

 You Might Like this Program If...